Our year in action

 Playful spaces

 In February, we opened our new inclusive soft play room designed to improve physical development, confidence and well-being for both school and college students.
 The bespoke space allows students to leave their wheelchairs, move freely and socialise safely, supporting the development of gross motor skills, spatial awareness and social interaction.
-Carefully designed equipment ensures physically disabled students can take part fully, building confidence and self‑esteem, while additional sensory features support students with sensory processing needs.
 This accessible, multi‑age space is already making a measurable difference to student well-being and participation, made possible entirely through the generosity of you, our supporters.

 Treloar College student with her assistant sitting on colorful cushions in a sensory room, holding hands and engaging in a focused activity together.